 Based on our quick MTB review at Interbike’s Dirt Demo, we have been extended a Marin mountain bike demo for a long term review.
 However, before I ride it and give you a full mountain bike review let me share what is actually coming out of that box.

 I was amazed how well the Marin B17 bike handled!
 To start, it had a near telepathic handling character.
 Simply I would think about changing direction and the bike did it.
 Following that, I was amazed at how well its suspension operated.
 Even when thrown down rocky chutes or off camber, jagged turns, the B17’s suspension soaked up anything I threw at it.
 Even more, when it was time to turn the bike uphill, the suspension resisted bobbing and transferred all my pedaling efforts to find rear wheel traction.

-In the following description, picture yourself riding the Mississippi River Trail (MRT) through the wilds of Minnesota.
-Pedal along with family or friends on the first leg of America’s famous 3,000 mile bike system at your own pace using bike-friendly roads and multi-use pathways.
+In the following bike touring description, picture yourself riding the Mississippi River Trail (MRT) through the wilds of Minnesota.
+Here you can pedal, along with family and friends.
+Enjoying the scenery on the first leg of America’s famous 3,000-mile bike system while riding at your own pace using bike-friendly roads and multi-use pathways.

 My second Southeast Asian bike tour saw me again crossing the border to bicycle through Cambodia.
 After my first trip to Vietnam and Cambodia in 2014, I promised myself a return extended tour.
 Fortune smiled upon me and I returned for a 16-day solo tour that I will share with you – enjoy.

 I first saw the Flat Stopper tire sealant at Interbike.
 The flat Stopper booth had a wheel affixed to a stand that had a jagged spike that would puncture the tire if you pressed a lever.
 Based on this display, I needed to try this sealant myself.
 See what I discovered!